kimjune01/kimjune01.github.io/_posts/2016-02-06-sprout-method.md

 }
 {% endhighlight %}

-serverProxy is a global singleton variable that does not yet exist. updateViewOnWhetherI(Bool) is a method that does not yet exist yet, either.
+serverProxy is a global singleton that does not yet exist. updateViewOnWhetherI(Bool) is empty.
 To enable its function, those methods need to be filled out.
 Like a tree, the method keeps on sprouting until the behavior is added completely.

 ***